calliope-project/calliope/doc/user/ref_advanced_func.rst

 The ``group_share`` constraint can be used to force groups of technologies to fulfill certain shares of supply or capacity.

-For example, assuming a model containing a ``csp`` and a ``cold_fusion`` power generation technology, we could force at least 95% of generation to come from these two technologies with the following constraint definition in the ``model`` settings:
+For example, assuming a model containing a ``csp`` and a ``cold_fusion`` power generation technology, we could force at least 85% of power generation in the model to come from these two technologies with the following constraint definition in the ``model`` settings:

 .. code-block:: yaml